mediamonks/task-loader/README.md

   LoadScriptTask,
 } from 'task-loader';

-const taskLoader = new TaskLoader();
+// Create the task loader instance const taskLoader = new TaskLoader();

+// Add events to the task
 taskLoader.addEvents(TaskLoaderEvent.START, () => console.log('Start'))
 taskLoader.addEvents(TaskLoaderEvent.UPDATE, ({ data }) => console.log('Update', data.progress))
 taskLoader.addEvents(TaskLoaderEvent.COMPLETE, () => console.log('Complete'))
 taskLoader.addEvents(TaskLoaderEvent.FAILURE, () => console.log('Failure during loading'))

+// Load the tasks
 taskLoader.loadTasks([
   new LoadImageTask({
     // Array of strings or a single string with the path to the asset